rivue/Gamified-Study-Tool/README.md

     general:
     study tool additions / ideas:
+        - ⭐️ cram mode or something at the bottom - basically goes through review mode, but of all of them, effectively giving them the review, but without the need to break their streak
         - ability for user to change language
         - add toggle for users to set a home 'timezone' (dropdown menu) and add for it to automatically switch